 Last Sunday I visited The Workhouse, Southwell, a National Trust property in Nottinghamshire.
 This particular workhouse, though harsh from the vantage point of today was well organised & considerate towards those under its roof, providing hot meals, medical care, immunisation & an education for its children.

 Much time & money has been invested in the visitor experience on the 1st & 2nd floors but I found myself drawn to the upper floor, encountering breathing space after information overload.
 Each layer of paint held a story, sunlight traced time across walls, the floors revealed rows of bed sized shadows: the past in the present, ripe with my projections and romanticism.
-I thought about the people who slept in these rooms but they are were impossible to conjure from the safety of today.
+I thought about the people who slept in these rooms but they are impossible to conjure from the safety of (my) today.